miguno/helloc/README.md

 [Clang-Format Style Options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html)
 for details.

-For example, if you want to indent your code with 4 spaces instead of the default 2 spaces for the "Google" style, update [.clang-format](.clang-format) as follows:
+For example, if you want to indent your code with 2 spaces instead of the default 4 spaces for the "LLVM" style, update [.clang-format](.clang-format) as follows:

     # .clang-format
-    BasedOnStyle: Google
+    BasedOnStyle: LLVM
-    IndentWidth: 4
+    IndentWidth: 2
-    TabWidth: 4
+    TabWidth: 2

 Some further interesting settings: